Emmanuel060496/Customer_behaviour_analysis/README.md

 * Standardised categorical values
 * Prepared data for SQL and Power BI analysis

----

 ### 4. SQL Analysis

 The cleaned dataset was loaded into PostgreSQL, MySQL, or SQL Server for further analysis.

-Example business questions answered:
+Examples of the business questions answered:

 * Which product categories generate the highest sales?
 * Which age groups spend the most?